Processing times

 Think of it like an express lane at airport security.
 If you fit the profile, right passport, clean history, straightforward application, you sail through.
 Everyone else joins the regular queue.

-Auto-grants apply primarily to Visitor visas and some Student visa applications.
-If your application meets a predefined set of rules (typically involving nationality, travel history, and a clean immigration record), the system approves it without case officer intervention.
-Importantly, auto-grants only apply to applicants from countries the Department deems low-risk.
-If you're from a higher-risk country, your application will always go through manual processing regardless of how strong your individual circumstances are.
+Auto-grants apply mainly to Visitor visas and some Student visa applications.
+If your application meets a fixed set of rules (usually about nationality, travel history, and a clean immigration record), the system approves it without an officer looking at it.
+The catch is that auto-grants only reach applicants from countries the Department treats as low-risk.
+If you're from a higher-risk country, your application always goes to manual processing, no matter how strong your own circumstances are.

 This explains why you might see someone granted a tourist visa in 5 minutes while another applicant waits weeks.
 The first application triggered an auto-grant; the second was flagged for manual review.
 Once an application exits the automated pathway, it joins the regular queue and processing times increase substantially.